Dental Implants in Hermitage, PA

 If you’re an adult, losing a tooth can have a dramatic impact on your life.

-Tooth loss can occur for any number of reasons, including tooth decay, periodontal disease, or an accident that involves facial trauma.
+Tooth loss in Hermitage, PA can occur for any number of reasons, including tooth decay, periodontal disease, or an accident that involves facial trauma.
 Whatever the cause, the result is the same.
 Just one missing tooth can damage your self-confidence, make it difficult to chew comfortably, and even affect your ability to speak clearly.

 A dental implant is a stable, permanent replacement that feels and works like a natural tooth.
 We can pair dental implants with dental restorations like crowns, a bridge, or a denture that’s customized to meet your tooth replacement needs.